 With spectacular surf spots, turquoise waters and sandy shores, France has a fantastic and varied coastline.
-Culture Trip has picked the best cities and towns in France that are located a short distance from wonderful beaches and coves.
+Culture Trip has picked the best cities and towns in France located just a short distance from the nation’s beaches, bays and coves.

-France is spoilt for choice when it comes to beautiful cities and towns but it can be an added bonus when these are in close range of stunning beaches.
-Here’s a guide to some of the most culturally interesting cities and towns that have extraordinary stretches of coastline nearby.
+France is spoilt for choice when it comes to beautiful cities and towns but it can be an added bonus when these are in close range of stunning seaside landscapes.
+Here’s a guide to some of the most culturally rich cities and towns with extraordinary stretches of coastline nearby.

 Saint-Jean-de-Luz is rare for a French Atlantic coastal town in that its beaches are protected from the fierce wind by three sea walls.
-The town has an interesting history – it is here that the Sun King, Louis XIV of France, wed Maria Theresa of Spain in 1660.
+The town has an interesting history – it ass here that the Sun King, Louis XIV, wed Maria Theresa of Spain in 1660.
 The beach is sandy and the white houses with red roofs that line its streets are postcard pretty.
-It’s also a great place to find a good bowl of freshly caught mussels and sheep’s milk ice cream, which is a local speciality.
-In addition, world-renowned surfing beaches are not far away in nearby Biarritz if you want to take lessons.
+It’s also a great place to find a good bowl of freshly caught mussels and sheep’s milk ice cream, something of a local speciality.
+In addition, world-renowned surfing beaches in nearby Biarritz offer the chance to take some lessons.

 Trouville-sur-Mer is less well known than its more visited neighbour, Deauville, but it’s a good coastal spot because of its 19th-century boardwalk and seaside shops.
 The sandy beach here is astonishingly large so it’s a great option if you want a little more space in the busy summer months.
 Old villas dotted among the hills provide stunning architecture and local attractions include the old fishermen’s area – which is still a working port – and the D-Day Landing sites.
 Trouville-sur-Mer is in the region of Calvados, not far from the city of Le Havre.

 The thriving port of Sète sits on the Mediterranean coast of France.
-The main attraction is the 13 kilometres of coastline to the west of the town, which divides the sea from a saltwater lake, the Étang de Thau.
-With its large stretch of sandy beaches, it’s likely that it won’t feel as busy here as at other spots on the Mediterranean.
+The main attraction here is the 13km (8mi) stretch of coastline to the west of the town, which divides the sea from a saltwater lake, the Étang de Thau.
+With its sprawl of sandy beaches, it’s likely that it won’t feel as busy here as other spots on the Mediterranean.
 The town has great fresh seafood restaurants and it is known for its water jousting (joutes nautiques), which dates back to medieval times.

 Marseille is a more inexpensive choice than Cannes or Saint-Tropez if you’re looking to head to France’s Mediterranean coast.
 It is the country’s second-largest city by population and has a good mix of historic neighbourhoods.
-A walk around the old port yields a new flagship cultural museum, the Museum of European and Mediterranean Civilisations, and the historical Fort Saint-Jean.
-There are wide sandy beaches within walking distance from the historic port, mostly used by families with small children, and rocky outcrops with superb diving possibilities dotted along the shoreline, too.
-The nearby village of Les Goudes is the gateway to the coastal inlets called Les Calanques, which offer turquoise waters and perfect picnic beach spots.
+A walk around the old port yields a new flagship cultural museum, the Museum of European and Mediterranean Civilisations, as well as the historical Fort Saint-Jean.
+There are wide sandy beaches within walking distance from the historic port, mostly used by families with small children, with rocky outcrops offering superb diving possibilities along the shoreline.
+The nearby village of Les Goudes is the gateway to the coastal inlets called Les Calanques, which offer turquoise waters and perfect picnic spots with a view.

-Biarritz is a sophisticated and pretty town on the Atlantic coast.
+Biarritz is a sophisticated town on the Atlantic coast in southwestern France.
 Emperor Napoleon III made the resort fashionable when he arrived in 1854 with his Spanish Empress Eugénie.
 Later, European royalty, from Queen Victoria of Great Britain to Alfonso XIII of Spain, took their holidays here, increasing the town’s popularity.
 Due to its closeness to the Spanish border, Biarritz’s cuisine is a wonderful hybrid of French and Spanish influences and its beaches are sandy and wide.
-With the wind off the Atlantic coast, it’s also a good spot for surfing, particularly during July during its annual surfing festival.
-Walk the promenade, which runs between the two main beaches, stay in one of the many boutique hotels, attend one of its festivals or visit a centre for thalassotherapy, which use seawater, mud and algae to cure all your aches and pains.
+With the wind off the Atlantic coast, it’s also a good spot for surfing, particularly during July when the annual surfing festival captivates the town.
+Walk the promenade, which runs between the two main beaches, stay in one of the many boutique hotels, attend one of its festivals or visit a centre for thalassotherapy, which uses seawater, mud and algae to cure all your aches and pains.

 Ault is often bypassed on tourist itineraries as, although it is very close to the ports of Dieppe and Calais, many people arrive by boat and drive straight out.
 Part of Ault’s charm is that it is not thronging with sophisticated restaurants or boutique hotels.
 Instead, it has picturesque white cliffs, pebbly beaches and a slow way of life dominated by locals and traditional restaurants and bars, rather than tourists.
 One of the best places to start in this small town of 1,500 people is La Flibustière.
 The owner has converted the front room and terrace of his house into a bar that looks out over the beautiful beaches under the cliffs below and he has a few rooms available in the form of a bed and breakfast, which is perfect for a short beach getaway with amazing scenery.

-Étretat is famous for its limestone cliffs, which are a stunning place to visit for a beach picnic.
-The cliffs run along four kilometres of coastline, but it is here, at Étretat, that the water and weather have eroded three ‘doors’ into the cliff face.
+Étretat is famous for its limestone cliffs; a stunning place to visit for a beach picnic.
+The cliffs run along 4km (3mi) of coastline, but it is here, at Étretat, that the water and weather have eroded three “doors” into the cliff face.
 They are similar to Durdle Door near Bournemouth on the English Coast directly north, but much more impressive in scale.
 The town has built a thriving tourism industry on its geological heritage, so the town has all the necessary conveniences, but it’s really the beach days that people come for.